efficios/barectf/README.md

 }
 ```

-Although this complex structure has more than ten independant fields,
+Although this complex structure has more than ten independent fields,
 the generated C function would only call a 20-byte `memcpy()`, making
 it fast to record.
 Bits will be unpacked properly and values displayed
 in a human-readable form by the CTF reader thanks to the CTF metadata.